Industry planning activities

 Planning Oversight Group (POG) is supported by, and works alongside, a range of other industry working groups designed to fulfil various objectives:

-- Technical Leadership Group – facilitated by the Rail Safety and Standards Board (RSSB), responsible for formulating the Rail Technical Strategy (RTS), originally published in 2012 and followed by an updated delivery framework in the RTS Capability Delivery Plan, published in February 2017.
+- Technical Leadership Group – responsible for formulating the Rail Technical Strategy (RTS), originally published in 2012 and followed by an updated delivery framework in the RTS Capability Delivery Plan, published in February 2017.

-- Rolling Stock Strategy Steering Group (RSSSG) – key output of this group is the annual Long Term Passenger Rolling Stock Strategy for the Rail Industry, the fourth edition of which was published in March 2016.
+- Rolling Stock Strategy Steering Group (RSSSG) – key output of this group is the Long Term Passenger Rolling Stock Strategy for the rail industry.
 A key output of the strategy is a series of forecasts of the numbers of passenger vehicles expected to be required across each sector by traction type.

 - Depot and Stabling Steering Group – a subgroup of RSSSG which considers the implications of the rolling stock strategy on depot and stabling facilities